sujay2306/WebStatus-Golang/README.md

 ## About

-A project made out of Go-lang which enables you to check wheather the website is accepting the traffic and checks it is up or is the website has been crashed.
+A project made out of Go-lang which enables you to check wheather the website is accepting the traffic and checks it is up or is the website has been crashed. using Go routines and channels

 <img src="assets/flowchart.png" height="auto" width="600" />